radicalloop/radicalloop/README.md

 Let's connect and leverage the power of AI to enhance your digital products! 🌱

-Skills: Software Development: Web, Mobile and Desktop
+Skills: Web, Mobile and Desktop software developement

-- 🔭 I’m currently working on this page.